 Listed as the Travel Channel’s Top 10 Beaches In The World, Poipu Beach sits on the island’s south side.
 Nicknamed “the sunny side of paradise”, this is a haven for aquatic wildlife like seals, whales, dolphins, and giant sea turtles.

 On an island with mostly rocky beaches, Poipu Beach welcomes sunbathers with its sandy shores.
 Poipu actually consists of two beaches, split in the middle by a narrow sand bar.
 To the left: calm, shallow waters offer a spot ideal for families with kids.
-Small swells to the right side invite body boarders to hit the waves.
+Small swells to the right side invite body boarders and beginner surfers to hit the waves.

 The west facing beaches give perfect views of the sunset over the water.
 Rent a surfboard or snorkel for the day.
 You might even catch one of the beach natives: a Hawaiian monk seal.

 13. Cliff Jumping At Shipwreck’s Beach

 Not far from Poipu, make sure to stop by Shipwreck’s Beach (no, not the one in Greece) located next to The Grand Hyatt Kauai.
 This rocky beach earned its name after an old wooden ship sank off the coast many years ago.
 It’s also access the start of the Mahaulepu Heritage Trail, a hiking route that explores the coastline.